 - Regularly check their accounts and read any e-mail in a timely fashion.
-It is preferable students read their e-mail on a daily basis but they are expected to do so at least four times per week, including all vacation and summer periods. - Maintain their ship.edu inbox and home directory on the myShip portal located at my.ship.edu.
+It is preferable students read their e-mail on a daily basis but they are expected to do so at least four times per week, including all vacation and summer periods. - Maintain their ship.edu inbox.
 In particular, all students are expected to ensure use of the university's computing systems and networks do not exceed current published limits, thereby interfering with one's ability to receive e-mail.
 All students are also expected to comply with all published policies governing computing and information networking. - If people choose to use software to sort incoming e-mail into folders or to filter out unsolicited advertising e-mail (SPAM), they are responsible for making sure the filter rules do not accidentally delete official correspondence from the university. - If students choose to forward e-mail from ship.edu to another e-mail server, they are responsible for making sure the e-mail is forwarded and working properly.
 They must also ensure their e-mail account has adequate space available to accept new messages.